• BIBLE PROMISES

 But the apostle Paul speaks of “celestial bodies” as opposed to “terrestrial bodies” (1 Cor.
 15:40).
 The glory of the terrestrial is one but the glory of the celestial is another.

 Can you imagine having the ability to fly; to not be subject to the effects of gravity?
-You would be like Superman, but without the costume.
+You would be like Superman, but without the costume or vulnerability to kryptonite.

 But wait!
 There’s more . . . . .